Sally Schneider: Career

 As a food stylist, Schneider worked with such notable photographers as Irving Penn, Hiro, Annie Leibovitz and Maria Robledo.
 She once wrangled 600 live snails for the photographer Irving Penn for a photograph that is in the Museum of Modern Art.

 One of Schneider's most curious works, a collaborative artist's book project printed in limited edition by A.S.C.
 Rower's Flockophobic Press, is The Onion As It Is Cooked, a poem by Steven "Jesse" Bernstein impressed into a sheet of saffron pasta.
 It has been collected by notable rare book collections including The Yale's Beineke Rare Book and Manuscript Library, MOMA and the Victoria & Albert Museum.

+Schneider’s A New Way To Cook (2001) received a starred review from Publishers Weekly, which wrote that "Every era must have its cookbook, and the cookbook for the early 21st century has arrived."
+In a story on her The Improvisational Cook (2006), Amy Sherman of KQED wrote that "Just as in jazz, the best improvisations come from the best musicians and Schneider is an accomplished cook who you can trust and will in all likelihood inspire you as well."

 In 2009, Schneider launched ‘the improvised life’, a lifestyle blog about improvising as a daily practice.
 It inspires readers to “create, design, be resourceful, make it up as you go along”.
 It has been called “a zeitgeist-perfect blog”.
 She blogs daily about embracing the messy, imperfect and makeshift.
 Schneider's varied work has been the laboratory for the themes she writes and lectures about: improvising as an essential operating principle; cultivating resourcefulness and your “inner artist;” design, style, food — anything — that is cost effective, resourceful, and “outside the box.”